 The AmazonBasics memory foam mattress should be an affordable option for lightweight sleepers and side sleepers.
 Click the button for the best deal on AmazonBasics.

 Like Zinus, Lucid offers quite a few mattress options.
 Customers can choose from a large number of models with varying thicknesses and designs, but I received the Lucid 10″ Memory Foam Hybrid to review.

 The Lucid contains two layers of memory foam as well as innerspring coils.
-When I lie on my side on the Lucid, that memory foam really melts the pressure away.
+When I lie on my side on the Lucid, that memory foam really melts the pressure away, so it’s a great mattress for side sleepers.
 Also, when I move to my back, the coils offer me the support I need while the memory foam contours to the curves of the body.

 In the end, this mattress has all the benefits of memory foam without the drawbacks.
 The memory foam is also infused with charcoal, a material known for helping with heat dissipation.
 Combining that with the airflow-promoting coils, the mattress should sleep quite cool throughout the night.

 Also, with the coils, sleepers shouldn’t sink in so far that they get stuck.
 This is a major complaint regarding memory foam mattresses, but it is generally very easy to move around on the Lucid.

 What Makes The Lucid Mattress Stand Out?

 - The company offers many types of mattresses, so most types of sleepers should find what they need.

 - The 10″ model should be a great option for the majority of back sleepers and side sleepers.

 - The gel infusion should make the Lucid a cooler-sleeping and breathable mattress.

 - It should be easy to move around on the mattress, even though it contains soft memory foam.

 The full breakdown and Lucid mattress review is available here.

 The Lucid Hybrid mattress is a great value and features a balance of comfort and support, so click the button for the best deal on a Lucid.